ahives/HareDu2/README.md

 PM> Install-Package HareDu

-or if you want a specific version of HareDu you can get your Du by doing...
+or if you want a specific version of HareDu you can do the following...

 PM> Install-Package -Version <version> HareDu